Portland's Odd Couple Knows Exactly What It Wants

 "I would see him get frustrated," Lillard says.
 "They would always talk about him on the broadcast, how big his dad was and all that stuff.
 He stuck out like a sore thumb because he was a big dude, powerful.
 When he came to us, he was kind of hard.
 He was happy to be there, but he was still hard, like he didn't want to really mess with nobody that much."

-Lillard made sure that Nurkic knew he was welcomed and held to the same standards of everyone on the roster.
+Lillard made sure that Nurkic knew he was welcomed and held to the same standards as everyone on the roster.

 "That's where I kind of struggled the year in Denver," Nurkic says. "[In Portland] I came to enjoy the basketball.
 It's just kind of fun out there.
 Just two great guards who make my life easier, just kind of on the fly.
 We understand each other.
 Even if we don't talk, we understand what we're supposed to do on the court."